Zeke-OS/zeke/doc/ipc.md

 Zeke supports unidirectional
 <span data-acronym-label="POSIX" data-acronym-form="singular+short">POSIX</span>
-pipe
+pipe IPC.
-<span data-acronym-label="ipc" data-acronym-form="singular+short">ipc</span>.
 The implementation inherits nofs and it utilizes `queue_r` to provide lockess data transfer between a producer and a consumer.
 However, the current implementation doesn’t guarantee the atomicity the requirement set by
 <span data-acronym-label="POSIX" data-acronym-form="singular+short">POSIX</span>.
 POSIX requires a transaction under `PIPE_BUF` bytes to be atomic.